domsaut/domsaut.github.io/_posts/2021-10-11-Black-Scholes-Derivation.md

 $$ dS_t = r S_t dt + \sigma S_t dB_t $$

 Which can be thought of the sum of a deterministic drift term and a stochastic noise term.
-Note that if we were working in $P$-measure, the $r$ term (risk-free rate) would be replaced with $\mu$ (expected return). $B_t$ is standard Brownian motion or a Wiener process, with $dB_t$ being normally distributed with mean zero and variance dt.
+Note that if we were working in $P$-measure, the $r$ term (risk-free rate) would be replaced with $\mu$ (expected return). $B_t$ is standard Brownian motion or a Wiener process, with $dB_t$ being normally distributed with mean zero and variance $dt$.

 Let us commence converting from differential form to a slightly more useful integral form.
 First, we will make use of a key result from Ito's calculus for expressing the infinitessimal of any stochastic process $X_t(S_t, t)$: